axiom-data-science/sccoos-sass-calibration/README.md

 2. Clone this project with `git`.

-3. Once conda is available build the environment for this project with:
+3. Once conda is available, build the environment for this project with:

     ```sh
     conda env create -f environment.yml